CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 ```

 We've now gained some experience with the protocol buffer format, learned
-how to generate Go code from protocol buffer definitions, and call that code from Go programs.
+how to generate Go code from protocol buffer definitions, and called that code from Go programs.

 ## Implement prober logic